gustavochx/AndroidCustomComponents/README.md

 # AndroidCustomComponents
-Example of how to customize components like Onboarding.
+Example of how to create and customize reusable components like Onboarding in Android using Kotlin.